YaleDHLab/dhlab-site/_events/2019-09-20-transcribe-a-thons.md

 **Please bring a computer with you to the trascribe-a-thon.** Both events are open to the entire Yale community and public.

 Can’t make it in person?
-We’ll be livestreaming the initial demo on the <a href='https://www.facebook.com/YaleHaasArtsLib/' target='_blank'>Arts Library Facebook</a> and <a href='https://www.instagram.com/haasartslibrary/' target='_blank'>Instagram</a> around 2:15PM!
+We’ll be livestreaming the initial demo on the <a href='https://www.facebook.com/YaleHaasArtsLib/' target='_blank'>Haas Arts Library Facebook</a> and <a href='https://www.instagram.com/haasartslibrary/' target='_blank'>Instagram</a> around 2:15 p.m.!

 ### Trascribe-a-Thon Sessions